JohanMabille/johanmabille.github.io/source/_posts/2014-12-06-aligned-memory-allocator.markdown

 and one for constant references.

-The two following functions are the essential part of the allocator: **allocate** and **deallocate**, which allocates/deallocates memory for n objects of type T. These functions are low level memory management functions and are not responsible for constructing or destroying objects, this has to be done in specific functions: **construct** and **destroy**.
+The two following functions are the essential part of the allocator: **allocate** and **deallocate**, which allocates/deallocates memory for n objects of type T. These functions are low-level memory management functions and are not responsible for constructing or destroying objects, this has to be done in specific functions: **construct** and **destroy**.

 The last specific function is **max_size**, a function that returns the maximum value that can be passed to allocate.